EllipticEllipsis/oot/tutorial/contents.md

 ## Pre-decompilation
 - Building the repo (read the README)
 - Reference for how we use git and github in this project (forks, git commands, pull requests)
 - Most of us use VSCode.
-(You can watch Fig's video to get an idea of how this can be used)
+(You can watch Fig's video to get an idea of how this can be used).
+Some useful information is [here](vscode.md).
-- Choosing a first actor
+- Choosing a first actor (You want something small that has simple interactions with the environment.
+But OoT is far enough in that there are basically no unreserved actors left anyway now.)

 ## Decompilation